 Why Is It Important To Understand Laser Beam Quality?

-It is important to understand laser beam quality because it has an impact on the quality of the cut the laser will give.
+It is essential to understand laser beam quality because it affects the quality of the cut the laser produces.
 Laser beam quality is a measure of how precisely the laser can be focused—a low-quality laser will not be focused into a small, intense point, but rather be more widely distributed.
-This will give a lower intensity at the cutting point, and create a wider cut.
+This will give a lower intensity at the cutting point and create a wider cut.
 For more information, see our guide on Laser Beam Quality.

 What Is the M2 Factor?

-The M2 factor is also called the beam quality factor, or the beam propagation factor.
+The M2 factor is also known as the beam quality factor or the beam propagation factor.
 It is a measure of how closely a laser beam resembles a Gaussian beam.
-The ideal Gaussian beam is brightest in the center and its intensity follows a normal distribution in each direction away from the center.
+The ideal Gaussian beam is brightest in the center, and its intensity follows a normal distribution in each direction away from the center.

-The M2 factor is calculated by the measurement of a laser’s beam waist—the width of the beam at its narrowest point.
-This is determined by beam radius measurements at different distances around the focal point.
+The M2 factor is calculated by the measurement of a laser’s beam waist, which is the width of the beam at its narrowest point.
+This is determined by measuring the beam radius at various distances around the focal point.
 Once the beam waist w0 is known, the M2 factor is calculated by the following formula:

 M2 factor calculation.